 On the main road off of our block, people were hoisting bundles wrapped in plastic or blankets onto container trucks.
 As far as we could tell, the contents were clothing headed for the global south.

 Seeing them and trying to figure out what was going on sent me down a rabbit hole reading about the textile industry in Brussels.
-It has been a center of cloth manufacturing since the 13th century, when flax and wool were the primary materials.
+It has been a center of cloth manufacturing since the 13th century when flax and wool were the primary materials.
 Since the 13th century then, women have been super-exploited to create cloth and profits here.
 Like London, access to cotton from American slave plantations ignited the cotton revolution in Brussels.
 This economic revolution probably fueled the political revolution of 1830, although textile workers won little when the region broke off from Denmark and became Belgium.
 When Karl Marx came to Brussels (1846-49) he saw abominable conditions of workers in Belgium.
 To Marx, the wealth and poverty divide seemed even more stark than in London or Frankfurt.

-We went on a hunt to find the apartment where Marx and his family lived in Brussels.
-To get there we left the working-class immigrant neighborhood, passed through the touristy old town, and walked through a glitzy area of EU staff homes and offices, before finding the side street and the unassuming apartment with the tiny plaque noting the Karl Marx lived there.
+We looked for the apartment where Marx and his family lived in Brussels.
+To get there we left the working-class immigrant neighborhood, passed through the touristy old town, and walked through a glitzy area of EU staff homes and offices, before finding the side street and the unassuming apartment with the tiny plaque noting that Karl Marx lived there.
 It was not an attraction to anyone but us.
 We were the only people out on the entire block.
+The first day we found a Syrian restaurant a couple blocks from our place that was so delicious and so comfortable and community-forward in its atmosphere that we went back two more times, eating there each of our three days.
+On the last night, we ordered extra, took home a to-go box, and ate tabouli for breakfast.

 After that first delicious meal, we walked a couple more blocks and happened upon a free multi-cultural event sponsored by the EU, a full day of music and movement.
 We took off our shoes, put our overshirts under a bench, and joined the dancers.